nickscottprior/stitt/README.md

 ## New in version 1.4c

+* bug fix for incorrect background color when using HTML markup
 * bug fix for adding new lines to a paragraph in Chrome
 * bug fix for "delete blocks in range" button
 * added link to a Wylie converter